 Why Are These Protocols Important For Crypto Exchanges?

 Trust and Transparency

-One way to build this trust is through the implementation of KYC crypto procedures.
-Effective identification verification systems help exchanges identify who is using their services and separate the criminals from authentic clients.
-Clients tend to have more confidence when they know that criminals are kept off the platform.
-In turn, this enables more free-flowing peer-to-peer transactions as people know that anyone they transact with can be identified.
+One way to build this trust is through implementing KYC crypto procedures.
+Effective identification verification systems help exchanges identify who is using their services and separate criminals from authentic clients.
+Clients are more confident when they know that criminals are kept off the platform.
+This enables more free-flowing peer-to-peer transactions as people know that anyone they transact with can be identified.

 Some red-flag indicators that exchanges and wallets look out for are:

 - Single users that create different accounts under different names

 - Transactions that are initiated from non-trusted IP addresses

 - Clients who decline requests for KYC documents

 - Clients who avoid inquiries on their source of funds

 - People who provide false or forged identity documents or photographs